Binwise exploration of vector couplings in $B_s \to D_s^{(*)} \tau \bar \nu_\tau$ decays: Theoretical Model Formulation

 \begin{itemize} {\textbf{--}} \item Case \textbf{A}: Using only the observables associated with the $b \to c \tau \bar{\nu}_\tau$ data. \item Case \textbf{B}: Incorporating both $b \to c \tau \bar{\nu}_\tau$ and $b \to u \tau \bar{\nu}_\tau$ observables. \end{itemize}

 For the $b \to c \tau \bar{\nu}_\tau$ observables, we utilized existing data on $R_{D^{(*)}}$, $R_{J/\psi}$, $P_\tau^{D^*}$, $F_L^{D^*}$, and the branching ratio for $B_c \to \tau \bar{\nu}_\tau$, which is estimated to be less than $30\%$ based on the lifetime of the $B_c$ meson.
-Additionally, we fitted the observables $R_\pi$, ${\rm BR}(B_u \to \tau \bar{\nu}_\tau)$, and ${\rm BR}(B^0 \to \pi^+ \tau \bar{\nu}_\tau)$ related to the $b \to u \tau \bar{\nu}_\tau$ transition using the new parameters.
+Additionally, we fitted the observables $R_\pi^\ell (= \Gamma(B_u^- \to \tau^- \bar \nu)/\Gamma(B^0 \to \pi^+ l^- \bar \nu_l))$, ${\rm BR}(B_u \to \tau \bar{\nu}_\tau)$, and ${\rm BR}(B^0 \to \pi^+ \tau \bar{\nu}_\tau)$ related to the $b \to u \tau \bar{\nu}_\tau$ transition using the new parameters.
 Details of these observables can be found in Table \ref{Tab:input-fit}.

 After performing the global fit analysis for both Case \textbf{A} and Case \textbf{B}, we report the best-fit values along with their pull, defined as $\sqrt{\chi_{\text{SM}}^2 - \chi^2_{\text{best-fit}}}$, and the p-values (in $\%$) presented in Table \ref{Tab:bestfit}.
-The contour plots of the new parameters associated with all the new scenarios for Case \textbf{A} and Case \textbf{B} are shown in Fig. \ref{fig:CA-contours} and \ref{fig:CB-contours}, respectively.
+The pull value quantifies the improvement of the fit when NP contributions are included, compared to the fit with the SM alone.
+The $p$-value is defined as the probability, under the assumption that the null hypothesis is true, of obtaining a test statistic at least as extreme as the one observed.
+In a $\chi^2$ fit, it quantifies the probability that the observed (or a larger) value of $\chi^2_{\text{min}}$ could arise from statistical fluctuations.
+If all observables were ``clean,'' i.e., with negligible theoretical uncertainties, the $\chi^2_{\text{min}}/\text{d.o.f.}$ distribution would be approximately Gaussian with a central value of 1, corresponding to a $p$-value of 0.5.
+In general, a fit with $p < 0.05$ (outside the 95\% confidence level region) is considered to provide an unacceptable description of the data.
+The $1\sigma$, $2\sigma$, and $3\sigma$ confidence level contour plots of the new parameters for all scenarios in Case~\textbf{A} and Case~\textbf{B} are shown in Figs.~\ref{fig:CA-contours} and~\ref{fig:CB-contours}, respectively.
+These contours are obtained by evaluating the change in $\chi^2$ with respect to the global minimum, where the standard values $\Delta\chi^2 = 2.30$, $6.18$, and $11.83$ correspond to the $1\sigma$, $2\sigma$, and $3\sigma$ regions, respectively, for two degrees of freedom.
+The best-fit point is indicated by a black dot in each figure and corresponds directly to the central values reported in Table~\ref{Tab:bestfit}.
+Thus, the contours illustrate the allowed parameter space around the best-fit point, while Table~\ref{Tab:bestfit} provides the corresponding numerical best-fit values.
 We observed that the percentage of the p-value has increased for the combined fit of the $b \to (u, c) \tau \bar{\nu}_\tau$ observables to the new parameters.
 The possible combinations of 2D coefficients yield the best p-values, indicating the best fit to the experimental data.
 Thus, we are going to present the impact of these new physics scenarios of (axial)vector Wilson coefficients on the $B_s \to D_s^{(*)} \tau \bar \nu_\tau$ decay modes for Case \textbf{B}.